PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: PrivacyMotiv Design and Implementation

-We leverage state-of-the-art reasoning models (e.g., GPT-5) by specifying an analysis procedure to the LLM.
-Given a persona and a designated sequence of app functions, each comprising multiple user flows, the model generates a user journey grounded in the design, together with a design diagnosis that identifies privacy-violating elements.
+We prompt a state-of-the-art reasoning model \verb|gpt-5| to generate structured persona journey stories and associated design diagnoses (\autoref{appendix:Input_2}).
+Given a persona and a designated sequence of app functions, each comprising multiple user flows, the model generates a user journey grounded in the actual design, together with a design diagnosis that identifies privacy-violating elements.

-The process begins with the overarching goal of identifying situations that may cause privacy harms, guided by a privacy harm taxonomy~\cite{citron2022privacy}.
-To achieve this goal, it first enriches the persona with a short identity sentence that included their gender, occupation or role, and how these attributes connected to their vulnerability group.
-The identity sentence also contextualize their tech comfort level by explaining how their daily experiences shaped their familiarity with technology (e.g., Eva is a 16-year-old girl and high-school student who is facing online bullying from classmates.
-She has high tech comfort because she moderates Discord servers and edits videos for school clubs, making her confident with app settings but still vulnerable to social risks).
-Next, for each function in the sequence, the LLM is prompted to select a single user flow that best aligns with the unfolding story context.
-This structured combination of persona and function-level interactions serves as the foundation for generating the scenario-based user journey narrative, where the LLM simulates how that particular individual might realistically interact with the system.
-Each resulting story reflected the persona's original privacy concerns and responses while demonstrating how specific interface elements and design decisions within the app could lead to privacy harms (\textbf{\hyperlink{D3}{D3}}).
+Narrative generation is guided by Citron and Solove’s typology~\cite{citron2022privacy} to identify situations that may cause privacy harms.
+First, the system enriches each persona with a concise identity sentence describing their demographic attributes, role, and how these connect to their vulnerability.
+It also characterizes the persona’s comfort level with technology, rooted in everyday experiences.

+Next, for each function in the assigned sequence, the model is prompted to select a single user flow that aligns with the evolving context of the story.
+This structured combination of persona and function-flow level interaction serves as the foundation for the scenario-based user journey narratives, simulating how the persona might realistically engage with the app.
+Each resulting story reflects the persona's original privacy concerns and responses while demonstrating how specific interface elements and design decisions could lead to potential privacy harms (\textbf{\hyperlink{D3}{D3}}).
+See~\autoref{appendix:example-story} for a complete example of a persona journey narrative.

+Generated outputs were carefully reviewed and excluded if LLM introduced app features absent from the actual flow, generated actions the interface could not support, deviated from the persona’s attributes and privacy concerns, or solely focused on outcomes (e.g., a data leak) without explaining the UI mechanisms that led to those harms.
+This filtering ensures outputs quality, analytical clarity, and traceability for designers to understand privacy risks to specific design choices.